-"[Moshe] set up the Courtyard."
+"He erected the Courtyard all around the Mishkan...
+Moshe completed the work."
 (40:33)

-Although the people fashioned the components of the Tabernacle, it was Moses who actually erected it (Shemos 40:2).
+Although the people fashioned the components of the Tabernacle, it was Moshe who actually erected it (Shemos 40:2).

-Similarly, with regard to the spiritual Tabernacle that we each build for G-d out of our own lives, it is our inner Moses that actually erects it.
-Our inner Moses is our innate capacity to know G-d directly, despite the limitations of our human intellect.
+Similarly, with regard to the spiritual Tabernacle that we each build for G-d out of our own lives, it is our inner Moshe that actually erects it.
+Our inner Moshe is our innate capacity to know G-d directly, despite the limitations of our human intellect.
 (Tanya, chapter 42)